 My Trilogy of Periodization

-Shortly after my first year of this type of training, I wrote Maximum Fitness, which is a 52 week plan, though the lift cycle is more of a bodybuilding hypertrophy program than a true powerlifting program.
-It has evolved today with the Navy SEAL Weight Training and Tactical Fitness programs.
+Shortly after my first year of this type of training, I wrote Maximum Fitness which is a 52-week plan, though the lift cycle is more of a bodybuilding hypertrophy program than a true powerlifting program.
+It has evolved today with the Navy SEAL weight training and tactical fitness programs.

 After 20 years of this type of training, do not think of it as rigid.
-We are adding in new elements such as kettlebells, weight vests, TRX, tires, sledgehammers, sleds, crawls, and carries to enhance our program each year.
-We have many favorite GO-TO workouts, but also create new ones every day.
+We are adding in new elements such as kettlebells, weight vests, TRX, tires, sledgehammers, sleds, crawls and carries to enhance our program each year.
+We have many favorite go-to workouts but also create new ones every day.